edschultz21/AutoTextApp/AutoTextApp/Readme.txt

     The price range that tended to sell the quickest was the Less than $300,000 range at 87 days; the price range that tended to sell the slowest was the $1,000,000 to $2,000,000 range at 151 days.

+    MetricFragment - (eg, New Listings, New Listings and Closed Sales) MetricLocationFragment - (eg, "", "in Franklin, Hamilton and Saint Lawrence Counties") ChangeFragment - (eg, increased 1.1%, stayed the same, decreased 13.9 percent to $209,000) VariableFragment - (eg, for Single Family, for Single Family and Townhouse/Condos)

 ================================================================================================================
     [PRE] [METRIC NAME] [DIRECTION] [PCT INC/DEC] percent to [ACTUAL VALUE] [CONSECUTIVE TEXT]